 Your Baird Financial Advisor will talk with you about what you want to accomplish with your estate, focusing on your personal feelings toward lifestyle, philanthropy and providing for your family.
 This careful conversation forms the basis of diligent analysis and ultimately a customized financial roadmap.

-Working with Baird’s team of world-class specialists, your advisor will then explore implementing this strategy through such options as trust mechanisms and family foundations, making every effort to minimize risk and maximize tax-efficiency.
+Working with Baird’s team of financial specialists, your advisor will then explore implementing this investment strategy through such options as trust mechanisms and family foundations, making every effort to minimize risk and maximize tax-efficiency.
 Your advisor will also work with your tax and legal advisors, providing continuity and oversight to ensure your wishes are looked after.

 Range of Complex Tools